umass-compsci-220/umass-compsci-220.github.io/materials/homework/building-an-interpreter.md

 function parseProgram(statements: string): Statement[];
 ```

 On success, these functions will return an object that contains the the corresponding abstract syntax tree (AST) for the given string.
-On failure, these functions throw an error with a reason the string cannot be parsed.
+On failure, these functions throw an error with a reason: the string cannot be parsed.

 ### State